typotheque/public-documentation/source-file-requirements.md

-# Deliver Glyphs files for version control and production
+# Source file requirements

-> These instructions are specific to Glyphs 3.2.
+> These instructions are specified with Glyphs 3 in mind.
+Adjust the instructions to match your reality if you use a different editor.

+## Aspects that matter to production

+In particular:

+- Axes: name, tag, and the order of axes
+  - Follow the product register.
+- Masters: coordinates, vertical metrics and alignment zones, as well as stem widths
+  - Follow the product register.
+- Glyphs: name, export status, intermediate layer coordinates
+- Kerning

+Notable aspects that don’t matter:

+- Master names (but it’s a good practice to follow the product register)
+- Instances and variable font settings
+- OpenType Layout feature code
+- Glyph Unicode values

+## README.md

+Maintain a README.md file next to your source files.
+This file is valuable for documenting anything that’s not self-explenatory in the source files.

+In particular, document the meaning of any persisting glyph color marks.

-## Glyphs version
+## App version and file format

-Use the latest stable version.
+Use the latest stable version of Glyphs 3.
 Do not use a “cutting edge” version.

-## File format and interpolation model

 “Font Info” window → “Other” tab: